Point of Sale Software

 Good news:

-We have a unique report which gives you an immediate way of checking your current situation.
+We have a unique report that gives you an immediate way of checking your current situation.

-You can select the list of options you want, and I suggest you go over these options later.
+You can select the list of options you want, and I suggest you review them later.

-I recommend doing this by departments for a first run.
+I recommend doing this by department for a first run.

 Then you will get a report like this.